InseeFrLab/torch-fastText/README.md

 ## Documentation

 For detailed usage and examples, please refer to the [experiments notebook](experiments.ipynb).
-Use `pip install -r requirements.txt` after cloning the repository to install the necessary dependencies (some are specific for the notebook).
+Use `pip install -r requirements.txt` after cloning the repository to install the necessary dependencies (some are specific to the notebook).

 ## Contributing